dannydaley/myUni404/README.md

 | 10     | Danny Daley  | 1        | "images/profilePictures/8197.png" | "2022-12-01" | Web          | "Cant center this div!" | "How do I Cen..." | <div margin:center> | HTML         | 3     |

 #### **_When items are added to the 'date' column, the Date() built in function is called to properly acheive date formatting_**

+## RUNNING THE PROJECT

+Opening a terminal in myUni404/client/myUni404 and running ..
+`npm start`
+will start the react development server.

+Opening a terminal in myUni404/server and running ..
+`npm start`
+will run the express server, or alternatively..
+``npm run dev`
+to start the server in development mode.

+To run the project at deployment, I prefer to log in to the Ubuntu droplet via ssh.

+I like to run my projects from the /srv directory..
+`cd /srv/myUni404/server`

+run docker-compose build, and start the docker image...
+`docker-compose build && docker-compose up`

+or alternatively, run the command and start a daemonised image to run in the background..
+`docker-compose build && docker-compose up -s`